Julian-Gallegos/reading-notes/README.md

       - found in react bootstrap cards page
       - easy formatting card shaped html elements
     - some Bootstrap web content is outdated 4.0 content, in general search for things with `fst` or things that say 5.0
+  - `this.setState()`
+    - Takes an object as an argument, and inside of this object, one can put in the prop that one wishes to update
 ## **Code 401 - Advanced Software Development**
 ### *-blank-*